app4pc/angular2-bible/README.md

 Clone this repository as well as [the server](https://github.com/app4pc/angular2-bible.git) for this example.

 Then, run `npm install` on this project and run `npm start` to start the app.
 Then just navigate to [http://localhost:8080](http://localhost:8080) :boom:
-Use `npm run server` to run API server.

 ## Building Project